mattbrand/campconquer/README.md

 - [ ] login
   - [ ] MVP: one password, sent in the clear :-O

 - [ ] ammo: send remaining ammo when game complete

-- [ ] null out path etc. between games
+- [x] null out path etc. between games
+- [x] only players with non-null paths etc should play

 - [x] time of next battle
   - 11 am and 4 pm for our testing